GonzaloHirsch/gonzalohirsch.com/content/blog/delegating-com-ar-domains-using-cloudflare.md

 # tags: []
 ---

-**Registering a domain in Argentina can be inexpensiv**e.
+**Registering a domain in Argentina can be inexpensive**.
 When writing this post, the [price for a `.com.ar` domain](https://nic.ar/es/dominios/dominios_y_aranceles) is around **855 ARS** (**less than 3 USD**).
 It can be a cheap way for someone to start branding their websites.
 Registering a domain name is useless unless you have access to a public DNS server to delegate your domain.
 Generally, DNS servers can be pricey, depending on your providers.
 In this guide, I'll show you can start delegating a `.com.ar` domain using Cloudflare, taking advantage of their free DNS.

 A **domain registrar** offers domain name registrations.
 A registrar is an entity that allows you to register and purchase a domain.
 To have control of the response from the DNS service, you need to perform a delegation.
 A **delegation** is a process of defining alternate DNS servers that respond when looking for the authority of your domain or subdomain.
 You define a set of servers that take care of those queries.